 The facility houses a gallery, classroom, performance hall, green room, video production studio (media room), and offices for SCAC.
 It is surrounded by a small city park, and employs a bricked courtyard for receptions and gatherings.

-The gallery offers professional exhibition space to local and regional (Shasta, Siskiyou, Trinity, and Tehama counties) artists, and the upstairs performance hall is perfect for intimate concerts (seating 150), workshops, and receptions.
+The gallery offers professional exhibition space to local and regional artists (in Shasta, Siskiyou, Trinity, and Tehama counties), and the upstairs performance hall is perfect for intimate concerts (seating 150), workshops, and receptions.

 Built in 1907, this historic building once housed the city’s offices, council chambers, and a police department.
 It still contains one of the original jail cells.
 Renovated in 1987 to coincide with Redding’s Centennial, Old City Hall received a new cupola and was redesigned to house a gallery and performing arts theater.